 Using AI to Remove Bias from Images

 Bias can also come from an image itself and its background.
-In this case, AI can be trained to identify and remove the bias.
+To cope with that, AI can be trained to identify and remove bias.
 We do not need images that are 100% biased-free because we only give the algorithm a few key characteristics of an image.

 The use of AI in identifying bias comes in two forms: machine learning and computer vision.

-Machine learning algorithms are programs that are made to learn from data, rather than being pre-programmed with specific rules on which features and features should be considered important or unimportant.
+Machine learning algorithms are programs that are made to learn from data, rather than being pre-programmed with specific rules on which features should be considered important or unimportant.